WNEO

 WNEO (channel 45) is a non-commercial educational television station licensed to Alliance, Ohio, United States.
 It is simulcast full-time over satellite station WEAO (channel 49) in Akron, Ohio.
 Both are member stations of PBS and jointly brand as PBS Western Reserve.
 WNEO is the Youngstown market's PBS station of record, while WEAO provides the Cleveland market with a second choice for PBS programming alongside the market's primary PBS station, WVIZ (channel 25).

-WNEO and WEAO are owned by Northeastern Educational Television of Ohio, which is a consortium of the University of Akron, Kent State University and Youngstown State University.
+WNEO and WEAO are owned by Northeastern Educational Television of Ohio, which is a 501(c)(3) non-profit corporation (and formerly a consortium of the University of Akron, Kent State University and Youngstown State University).
 The two stations operate from studios on Kent State's campus in Kent, northeast of Akron and roughly west of Youngstown.
 WNEO's transmitter is located in Salem, while WEAO's transmitter is based in Copley Township.

 WNEO also operates W13DP-D, a low-power digital translator in Youngstown, which serves low-lying areas in the Mahoning Valley that are not covered from the main WNEO signal.
 The translator signed on as analog W58AM in May 1980, converted to digital as W44CR-D in November 2009, and moved to its current channel in November 2019.

-Overview
+History

 WNEO first signed on the air on May 30, 1973.
-It was originally intended to serve all of northeast Ohio from Youngstown to Cleveland.
+It was originally intended to serve all of Northeast Ohio from Youngstown to Cleveland.
 Its city of license, Alliance, is split between both major markets in the region.
-Most of the city is in Stark County, which is in the Cleveland market; a small portion is in Mahoning County, home to Youngstown.
+Most of the city is in Stark County, which is in the Cleveland market; a small portion is in Mahoning County, which includes Youngstown.
 However, it was later decided to reorient WNEO to serve Youngstown and sign on a satellite station to serve Akron and Cleveland.
 That station, WEAO, signed on the air more than two years later on September 21, 1975.
-Prior to WEAO's sign-on, the channel 49 allocation in the Cleveland/Akron market was occupied by Akron-based WAKR-TV from 1953 to 1967, when that station moved to UHF channel 23 (WAKR now operates as Ion Television owned-and-operated station WVPX-TV).

-Until October 1, 2008, WEAO and WNEO were jointly branded as "PBS 45 & 49".
-On October 1, 2008, at 5:30 a.m., WNEO and WEAO changed their on-air branding to "Western Reserve PBS", as part of the parent organization's overall branding change to Western Reserve Public Media.
-The rebranding was done to make the station's identity better reflect the viewing area, and due to the fact that the combined WNEO/WEAO operations are broadcast on different cable, satellite and UHF antenna channels in their respective service areas.
+Prior to WEAO's sign-on, the channel 49 allocation in the Cleveland–Akron market was occupied by Akron-based WAKR-TV from 1953 to 1967, when that station moved to UHF channel 23.
+WNEO and WEAO were jointly branded as PBS 45 & 49 until late 2008 when they changed their on-air branding to "Western Reserve PBS", as part of the parent organization's overall branding change to Western Reserve Public Media in 2008.